14 May What are Hooded Upper Eyelids? – Causes & Options

 Can you reverse hooded eyelids?

-- Depending on the severity and cause of hooded eyelids, certain treatments may help reverse or improve the appearance of hooding.
-Non-surgical treatments like chemical peels or laser resurfacing can provide temporary improvement, while surgical options like blepharoplasty can provide more long-lasting results.
+- Non-surgical treatments like chemical peels or laser resurfacing can provide temporary changes, while surgical options like blepharoplasty can provide more long-lasting results.

 Do hooded eyes get worse with age?

 - Yes, hooded eyes tend to get worse with age.
 The skin around the eyes is one of the first areas to show signs of ageing due to a loss of elasticity.
-Older individuals who naturally have hooded eyes may experience more significant effects of ageing because their eyes are already surrounded by more skin.
+Older individuals who have hooded eyes may experience more significant effects of ageing because their eyes are already surrounded by more skin.

 Further Reading about Face Surgery with Dr Guy Watts